-It’s a time filled with interviews, hope, rejections, waiting, and anxiety, and on top of this, it is all happening while you are enrolled in college.
-Employers expect us to focus on classes and keep our grades up, participate in a slew of extracurricular activities, gain real-world experience in our intended field of work, all while using all of our energy to impress them and make them realize that we would be a perfect fit for an internship at their company.
+It’s a time filled with interviews, hope, rejections, waiting and anxiety, and on top of this, it is all happening while you are enrolled in college.
+Employers expect us to focus on classes and keep our grades up, participate in a slew of extracurricular activities and gain real-world experience in our intended field of work, all while using our energy to impress them and make them realize that we would be a perfect fit for an internship at their company.

 My sense of self-worth took a steep downturn.
-I felt like I wasn’t good enough.
-But it helped me to realize something extremely important: we are more than our work experience.
+I felt like I wasn’t good enough, but it helped me realize something extremely important: We are more than our work experience.
 We are more than our extracurricular activities.
 We are more than our grades.
 Each of us possess something special, something that differentiates us from the masses.
 We just need to learn how to tap into that.